nvbn/nvbn.github.io/_posts/2014-12-21-pyboard-uasyncio-csp.md

 ![oled display](/assets/pyboard_csp_display.jpg)

-And generator for the ultrasonic sensor which puts value to the queue:
+And generator for the ultrasonic sensor which puts values to the queue:

 ```python
 @chan